Explosive Performance: Starts and Turns

 Two-Day Explosive Power Swim Camp – Sign up for one or SAVE by signing up for both days!

-Clark and John will be in the water leading four sessions – two for each age group.
-This camp is designed for swimmers with at least one year of competitive experience and is not recommended for swimmers younger than 8 years old without a coach’s recommendation.
+Gary and Kim will lead two sessions for each age group.
+This camp is recommended for swimmers with at least one year of competitive swimming experience.
+Swimmers younger than 8 years old are not recommended without their coach’s approval.

-The start is your swimmer’s opportunity to cover as much ground as possible in a very short period of time with great efficiency and momentum heading into the streamline and breakout.
+The start is your swimmer’s opportunity to cover as much ground as possible in a very short period of time with great efficiency and momentum heading into a tight streamline streamline.
 There are countless intricacies to performing a start, and it will only improve with practice.
-Clark and John have spent countless hours practicing starts and underwater dolphin kicking and will show your swimmer how to be explosive and efficient with each movement.
+Olympic medalists Gary Hall Jr. and Kim Vandenberg have spent countless hours practicing starts and underwater dolphin kicking and will show your swimmer how to be explosive and efficient with each movement.

 - STARTS: Your swimmer’s proper hand and foot placement on the block can allow them to drive forward with a lot of explosive power.
-The clinicians will work with your swimmer to find the best position on the block as well as how to launch their body forward efficiently into a tight streamline and enter the water through a small hole.
+Gary and Kim will work with your swimmer to find the best position on the block as well as how to launch their body forward efficiently into a tight streamline and enter the water through a small hole.

 - UNDERWATER DOLPHIN KICKING: The fastest swimmers know how to weaponize their dolphin kicking.
 It is absolutely, undeniably, the fastest way to move through the water!
 Whether you dolphin kick on your stomach, side, or back, understanding the importance of streamlined, underwater speed is vital for every swimmer!

-Focusing on having faster turns and a well-timed finish is an easy way to drop time and win close races.
+Focusing on having faster turns is an easy way to drop time and win close races.
 Elite swimmers maintain their momentum through a quick turn and have a powerful push off every wall.
-Clark Smith and John Shebat will lead participants through a series of drills to have compact, fast turns in any race.
+Gary Hall Jr. and Kim Vandenberg will lead participants through a series of drills to have compact, fast turns in any race.
 It’s easy for swimmers to have lazy turns when they are tired, but by learning the correct technique and practicing daily, your swimmer can gain speed on each turn.

 - FLIP TURNS: Your swimmer will learn to carry their momentum through the turn to get in and out of every wall faster.
 Swimmers will practice accelerating into the wall, using their core and arms to get through the turn, and planting the feet on the wall for a powerful push off in the perfect streamline.
 Swimmers will learn drills and exercises to help them master this athletic skill!